kelseymosbarger/School_District_Analysis/README.md

 Original dataset: Images/bottom_5_schools.png
 ![bottom_5_schools](https://user-images.githubusercontent.com/94019661/149845481-4543ff0d-22df-4141-850c-320172f8fc53.png)

-There was also no effect in between the 2 data sets for the bottom 5 schools
+There was also no effect in between the 2 data sets for the bottom 5 schools, similarly to the top 5.

 ### Average Math Scores
 New Dataset: Images/New_math_scores.png